-If you want to know what a real strongman looks like, you take a look at Eddie Hall.
+If you want to know what a real strongman looks like, take a look at Eddie Hall.

 Workout Basics